vitejs/vite/docs/guide/comparisons.md

 [WMR](https://github.com/preactjs/wmr) by the Preact team provides a similar feature set, and Vite 2.0's support for Rollup's plugin interface is inspired by it.

 WMR is mainly designed for [Preact](https://preactjs.com/) projects, and offers more integrated features such as pre-rendering.
 In terms of scope, it's closer to a Preact meta framework, with the same emphasis on compact size as Preact itself.
 If you are using Preact, WMR is likely going to offer a more fine-tuned experience.
-However, it's unlikely for WMR to prioritize support for other frameworks.

 ## @web/dev-server